 1. Annual Meeting.
-Most corporate bylaws require that the directors meet at least annually.
+Most nonprofit corporation bylaws require that the directors meet at least annually.
 Many state nonprofit corporation statutes also require an annual meeting.
 The annual meeting is typically the meeting where the board (or voting members) fill vacancies on the board, appoint officers, approve budgets, circulate and sign conflict of interest disclosures, and ratify actions taken during the year.

 2. Annual Report.
-Most nonprofits organized as corporations are required to file an annual report with their state of incorporation as well any states where they are registered to do business.
+Most nonprofits organized as nonprofit corporations are required to file an annual report with their state of incorporation as well any states where they are registered to do business.
 Failure to file an annual report can result in the corporation losing its good standing with the state which can lead to administrative dissolution.
-Year end is a good time to ensure all filings are up to date and to evaluate whether the corporation is “doing business” in any new jurisdictions where it may be required to register.
+Year-end is a good time to ensure all filings are up to date and to evaluate whether the corporation is “doing business” in any new jurisdictions where it may be required to register.

 3. Tax Filing Deadlines.
 Confirm tax returns are up to date.
 The end of the year is a good time to make sure federal information and unrelated business filings (Forms 990, 990 EZ, 990-N, and 990-T) are up to date.
 Virtually all tax-exempt organizations regardless of size (other than churches and certain religious organizations) are required to file an information return annually with the Internal Revenue Service.
-Most states require a state level filing as well.
-The due date is 5 ½ months after the fiscal year end (May 15 for those on a calendar year).
+Most states require a state-level filing as well.
+The due date is 5 ½ months after the fiscal year-end (May 15 for those on a calendar year).
 Late filing can result in substantial penalties.
-Failure to file for three consecutive years results in automatic loss of tax-exemption.
+Failure to file for three consecutive years results in automatic loss of tax exemption.